 “Every now and then, you get it right.
 Every now and then, you get it wrong.
 And then every now and then, you get it absolutely right.”

-That’s the astonishingly simple way Warner Bros. domestic distribution president Jeff Goldstein attempted to explain his studio’s massive opening weekend for It.
+That’s the astonishingly spot-on explanation Warner Bros. domestic distribution president Jeff Goldstein gave for It‘s massive opening weekend.
 However, he’s not wrong.
 From the studio perspective, the box office must sometimes feel like a bit of a crapshoot.
 You win some.
 You lose some.
 And then sometimes you really, really win, and other times you really, really lose.

-Lately, there’s been far more of the latter than the former, with the industry still struggling to shake off one of the worst summer movie seasons (in terms of attendance and domestic box office) in decades.
-It was beginning to seem like there was never going to be another truly big movie ever again.
-Of course, that’s complete bullshit because there’s always another monumental hit around the corner, or at least there is as long as Disney keeps cranking out Marvel Studios and Star Wars movies.
-However, sometimes the failure can be so pronounced and long-lasting that the concept of a genuine hit movie seems like the stuff of history and not the future.
-Sometimes you forget that people still like to go to the movies, even if they’re getting pickier and pickier about which movies to go see.
+Lately, there’s been far more losing than winning, with the industry still struggling to shake off one of the least-attended and lowest-grossing summer movie seasons in decades.
+It got so bad it was beginning to seem like there was never going to be another truly big movie ever again.
+Of course, that’s complete bullshit because at the very least Thor: Ragnarok and Star Wars: The Last Jedi are guaranteed hits.
+However, sometimes the failure can be so pronounced and long-lasting the concept of a genuine hit movie seems like the stuff of history and not the future.
+Sometimes you forget people still like to go to the movies, even if they’re getting pickier and pickier about which movies to go see.

-As such, it feels like we all needed It.
+So, it feels like we all really needed It.
 We all needed a big movie to get behind and experience together in the theater.
 The world ached for the cathartic escape of a horror movie about a scary clown that’s actually secretly about the fight against fear itself.
-The studios ached for the reminder that sometimes they actually know what they’re doing, catching lightning in a bottle through sheer force of will and lots and lots of smart choices on both the filmmaking and film marketing sides of things.
+The studios longed for a reminder that sometimes they actually know what they’re doing.
+They truly can catch lightning in a bottle through sheer force of will and lots and lots of smart choices on both the filmmaking and film marketing sides of things.

 On that last point, Goldstein was again simple in his explanation: “The source materials is really creepy and really fun.
 And let’s give kudos to our marketing group.”